Amila3951/mildew-detection-in-cherry-leaves/README.md

 ## Business Objectives

-Farmy & Foods' cherry orchards have experienced outbreaks of powdery mildew, impacting crop yield.
+Farmy & Food's cherry orchards have experienced outbreaks of powdery mildew, impacting crop yield.
 Currently, the detection of powdery mildew involves a manual inspection process, where an employee spends approximately 30 minutes per tree, collecting leaf samples and performing visual assessments.
 If powdery mildew is detected, a treatment is applied, which takes approximately one minute per tree.
 With thousands of cherry trees distributed across multiple farms nationwide, this manual inspection method is proving to be inefficient and unsustainable.

 To address this challenge, the IT department has proposed developing a machine learning-based system that can rapidly analyze leaf images to determine the presence or absence of powdery mildew.
 This solution aims to significantly reduce inspection time and improve scalability.
-Furthermore, the success of this system could pave the way for its application to other crops within Farmy & Foods' portfolio, where similar manual pest detection methods are currently employed.
+Furthermore, the success of this system could pave the way for its application to other crops within Farmy & Food's portfolio, where similar manual pest detection methods are currently employed.
 The dataset provided for this project comprises images of cherry leaves collected from the company's farms.

 **Specific Requirements:**